lobe/android-bootstrap/README.md

-# android_bootstrap
+# Android Bootstrap
-bootstrap an android app
+bootstrap an android app from a model created with Lobe.